iyak/binfowork/README.md

   3 |   4   5   6   7   8
 ```
 #Licence
 This software is released under the MIT License.
 You can get more details by seeing LICENSE.txt
 #Developer's Information & Contact
-Name:Tomohiro Murase
-e-mail:murase_tomohiro_15[at]cbms.k.u-tokyo.ac.jp
+Name:Murase tomohiro  e-mail:murase_tomohiro_15[at]cbms.k.u-tokyo.ac.jp